Former Penticton Indian Band administrator ordered to repay massive raise he gave himself | iNFOnews | Thompson-Okanagan's News Source

 Ryan-Lewis advised chief and council through an email that Carpenter resigned due to personal and health reasons, but it wasn't enough of an explanation for Chief Chad Eneas, who would separately meet with the former head of the financial department within the week.
 She expressed her true concerns with Ryan-Lewis and MacRae and the new salaries.

 Ryan-Lewis would skip a meeting on May 4 where he was invited to discuss the issue and Carpenter's concerns.
 In his absence, Chief Eneas and the rest of council decided to fire him.
-Ryan-Lewis tried to appeal the decision, initially on his own then through a lawyer, but he was denied the chance and told he was fire for cause.
+Ryan-Lewis tried to appeal the decision, initially on his own then through a lawyer, but he was denied the chance and told he was fired for cause.

 He would later file a wrongful termination suit, but the band fired back in court and accused MacRae and Ryan-Lewis of colluding to inflate their wages.
+While Justice Allan Betton stopped short of finding fraudulent misrepresentation, as the top guy, Ryan-Lewis owed a greater duty of care.

 The firings and financial uncertainty caused outcry among the community as news of the court claims spread.
 Protesters occupied band offices at the end of July until chief and council addressed their concerns and promised there would be a forensic audit of band funds.